wongzc/python_study_note/README.md

 26. memory management: heap to manage, garabage collector, recyle unused memeroy and freee it out

-27. monejy patching: dynamically modify class at run time, like change the class.func to other func
+27. monkey patching: dynamically modify class at run time, like change the class.func to other func

 28. __init__ is constructor, to initialize value